-The Contractor shall furnish UNDP a guarantee covering the content and quality of the work for a period of five years.
+The Contractor shall furnish the UNDP, through its named focal point a guarantee covering the content and quality of the work for a period of five years.
 Within this guaranteed period the Contractor must undertake to re-treat, without further charge, any areas showing re-infestation.